-Distinguished by its caring staff, high-caliber physicians and a long history of promoting the health and wellbeing of the community it serves, Oconee Medical Campus is deeply committed to quality as well as patient safety and satisfaction.
+Distinguished by its caring staff, high-caliber physicians and a long history of promoting the health and well-being of the community it serves, Oconee Memorial Hospital is deeply committed to quality as well as patient safety and satisfaction.

 Location & Directions

 Most of today’s important healthcare services are performed on an outpatient basis without a required overnight hospital stay.
 Preventive care tests, diagnostic services and minor surgical procedures are done quickly and conveniently at Oconee Memorial Hospital.

 We are constantly improving services, expanding options for our patients and providing the healthcare services they need close to home, where and when they need them most.

 About the Mountain Lakes Region

 Rolling and mountainous terrain of Oconee and Pickens counties form a region of whitewater rivers, waterfalls, mountain lakes and hiking trails on the very edge of Appalachian culture.
 The Golden Corner, as it is called, offers 10 private lakes as well as three larger, public lakes — Hartwell, Jocassee and Keowee.

 Located on the interstate corridor between Atlanta, GA, and Charlotte, NC, the area affords easy access to the amenities of four diverse states.
 Full-time residents and thousands of visitors each year are treated to a myriad of activities ranging from hiking to horseback trail rides, whitewater rafting and some of the nation’s finest fly fishing.
 The Foothills National Recreation Trail covers nearly 100 miles and crosses numerous rivers.